charlie4fun/gfk.github.io/documentation/promoting/organize-release-party.md

----
-title: Organize a release party
+# Organize a release party
-author: OST
-date: 2018-09-27
-index: 1
-banner:
-  image: coding.jpg
-category: Promoting
----

 Hosting release party or an offline meeting is a great way to promote your open source project.
 This kind of events provide an opportunity for users and contributors living in the same area to come together as a community.
 The event format is varied.
 It can be a small meeting in a local coffee shop, a larger scale event with more people in attendance, an installation party, a series of workshops presentations, panels etc. Below is a step-by-step guide that aims to help you set-up a simple party in order to establish a closer connection with your colleagues, users and existing or future contributors.

 ### Step 1: Set a clear agenda
 Before you come up with an agenda for your event, you should set a clear goal of what you want to achieve or get out of this event.
 For instance:

-* To raise awareness of an initiative or a project
+* To raise awareness of an initiative or a project.
-* To present a new feature or announce a next gen. release
+* To present a new feature or announce a next generation release.
-* To acquire new users or new customers
+* To acquire new users or new customers.
-* To show people how to deploy an application
+* To show people how to deploy an application.
-* To show active users how to contribute to the projects
+* To show active users how to contribute to the projects.
 * To get people together to do some coding and fix bugs.

 **Example agenda:**